 Six o’clock closing was decisively endorsed in a referendum in 1949.
 The first signs of a change in attitude came in the 1960s, when the expanding restaurant industry questioned laws that made it difficult to sell alcohol with meals.
 People socialising at the local sports club or RSA also sought a change to opening hours.
 As more tourists came to New Zealand following the arrival of jet air travel, early closing was increasingly seen as an outdated concept.

 In 1966 the Licensing Control Commission stated that uniform hours of sale were ‘neither equitable, enforceable, nor in the public interest’.
-Another national referendum in September 1967 saw nearly 64% of voters support a change to 10 p.m. closing.
+In another national referendum in September 1967, nearly 64% of voters supported a change to 10 p.m. closing.